amodolo/playground-websocket/README.md

 refers to [User Credential](#user-credentials) section to get the login credentials.

 ## Run into Kubernetes environment
+> before start, make sure to have installed the nginx-ingress controller following [this guide](https://kubernetes.github.io/ingress-nginx/deploy/)

 use this command to deploy the application within a kubernetes cluster

 ```